luislaguardia/ECOTRACK-web-test/README.md

    npm install
    ```

+3. Get the .env file:
+   To run the project properly, you'll need the .env file.
+   You can get it from our Telegram — check the "Repositories" channel for the latest version.

-3. Start the development server:
+4. Start the development server:
    ```bash
    npm run dev
    ```